NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   };
 ```

-`pythonPackages.zerobin` is now globally overriden.
+`pythonPackages.zerobin` is now globally overridden.
 All packages and also the
 `zerobin` NixOS service use the new definition.
 Note that `python-super` refers to the old package set and `python-self`
 to the new, overridden version.